gma96/gma96.github.io/_posts/2016-10-26-second-post.markdown

 pandoc -o FILENAME.{new format} --smart FILENAME.{original format}
 {% endhighlight %}

-The **-o** flag creates a new output file with the new format and the **--smart** flag converts all punctuation in the new document into smart punctuation.
 For example, if you wanted to convert a **markdown** file named **writing** into a **docx** file, the command would be as follows:

 {% highlight ruby %}
 pandoc -o WRITING.docx --smart WRITING.md
 {% endhighlight %}

+The **-o** flag creates a new output file with the new format and the **--smart** flag converts all punctuation in the new document into smart punctuation.

-Below is a list of all files used for assignment 3 with links provided.
+A list of all the files used for assignment 3 with links is provided below.

 - Script
     - gma96-convert-docs.sh --- [ [link][script] ]